90210 (TV series): Development

 Despite the first season having the highest ratings of the entire series run, the show was largely considered unsuccessful during its first season.
 The characters were a hit.
 After disagreeing with the network executives over the series' storylines, Sachs and Judah ended their tenure as producers.
 The CW wanted the series to have a female perspective and focus more on teenage life and glamour; however, Judah and Sachs were more comfortable writing for men, featuring family stories.
 The studio brought in Rebecca Rand Kirshner Sinclair, co-executive producer of the popular show Gilmore Girls, to revamp the failing 90210.
 Sinclair is largely credited for saving the show, which had steady ratings in its third season.
 For the remainder of the first season, Judah worked in post-production, including editing and music supervision, while Sachs ran the production on set.
 Rebecca Sinclair began retooling the series as head writer and formally took over the show at the start of season two.
 In late February 2009, Sinclair signed a seven-figure deal with the producers to serve as executive producer/showrunner for the series' second and third seasons.

 On February 16, 2010, The CW renewed the show for a third season.
 It was also moved to Mondays at 8/7c.
 On April 26, 2011, The CW renewed the show for a fourth season.
 On March 17, 2011, it was revealed that Sinclair would step down as executive producer when her contract expired at the end of season three.
 It was later announced that former Life Unexpected executive producers Patti Carr and Lara Olsen had been hired to take over the series.
 The show also returned to its debut timeslot, Tuesdays at 8:00 p.m.
 On May 3, 2012, The CW officially renewed 90210 for a fifth season.

-DVR ratings for the series have sometimes doubled its broadcast ratings.